 It’s funny what actually made me quit… it was the time I was bedridden with strength training and this certain individual got real pissed off that I took time off, and said he didn’t want me in his car and I said thank you and goodbye.
 He was also irritated that my weight was dropping as his fitness goals for me was to make me super strong and fat, but I had different plans as 233 lbs was not a weight I enjoyed being at.

 As I have worked in the kitchen throughout my whole time in Yankton I have tried many different diets.
 Low carb, high protein; skipping breakfast; 3 big meals a day; 6 small meals a day; the list goes on and on.
 Extreme fasting one time left me with slurred speech and reduced motor functions, low carbs caused me to just eventually break down and binge eat on them later in the day, high protein only made my hemorrhoids bigger, and I realized big or small it all comes down to how many calories you are eating to how many you are burning.

-In the end I ended up with what my buddy Kyle who likes healthy living.
-Do what you can in the moment to make the best healthy choice possible, and if you screw up don’t beat yourself up.
+In the end, I ended up with what my buddy Kyle calls, “Healthy living.”
+Do what you can at the moment to make the best healthy choice possible, and if you screw up don’t beat yourself up.
 And if you do good then make sure you are rewarded with a cheat meal, and once in awhile a cheat day.

 I have also spent much of my free time in prison studying different literature such as fitness magazines (Men’s Health, Muscle and Fitness, Iron man, Train, Men’s Fitness), and I obtained my International Sports Sciences Association (ISSA) Personal Trainer Certification.
 I don’t per-say plan on doing personal training but I wanted to at least be knowledgeable in the field when training my own body.